0yunus-emre0/Arcade-Idle/README.md

-This Game Project made for Techcareer.net as a final project.
+This Game Project was made as a final project for Techcareer.net.
-Your goal is prepare courses and deliver to customers.
-You have to answer 3 questions for success to prepare courses.
+Your goal is to prepare courses and deliver them to customers.
+In order to prepare the courses successfully, you must answer 3 questions..
 Your answers to the questions will affect the quality of the courses.

 You can play with the browser in itch.io : https://00emre00.itch.io/arcade-idle